heyWest/alx-system_engineering-devops/0x00-shell_basics/README.md

 cd -  changes the working directory to the previous one

 ls -la . .. /boot - list in long format, including hidden files, the contents of the current directory, its parent directory and the boot directory

+file tmp/iamafile - prints the type of the file named iamafile stored in the tmp directory